How to solve the problems we can't yet see.

 How can leaders enable their teams to successfully navigate uncharted territory?

-How do they enable their teams to continually find enterprising and innovative solutions?
+How do they enable their teams to identify problems, spot opportunities and continually find enterprising & innovative solutions?

 How can they answer the challenges of tomorrow?